Background Image

 Maundy Thursday Worship

-Apr 17, 7pm, Sanctuary + Livestream
+Apr 17, 7pm, Worship & Arts Center + Livestream

 Maundy Thursday (also called Holy Thursday) is the first of the three days of solemn remembrance of the events leading up to and immediately following the crucifixion.
 Join us for a special experience of Communion, music, and worship.
+Childcare will be available for ages 3 and younger.

 What does Maundy mean?